Leonardo's Rivellino: Background

-The Commission
+Commission

 In 1506, on the advice of Duke Charles de l'Amboise II, then lieutenant in Lombardy, King Louis XII of France asked by a missive to the then Florentine lordship to be able to employ the master Leonardo da Vinci in the important work of strengthening the borders, since the master's name was not unknown to the regent.
 Da Vinci, in 1502, had also designed of fortifications on behalf of the House of Borgia, in the function of "architect and general engineer".
 This function will be resumed within the Duchy where he will obtain employment as an ordinary engineer and painter.
 Also in 1506, he was finally sent to erect a fortification on the border of the Duchy, having in the meantime drawn up an outline project that still exists today, as evidenced by one of his notebooks that survived to our time.

-The construction
+Construction

 Leonardo da Vinci personally supervised the construction, as evidenced by the travel expenses that have come to the present day, and the type of technology used that was 20 years in advance than similar constructions in the north of Italy. this type of knowledge in the peninsula had in fact been experimentally realized in southern Italy by Francesco di Giorgio Martini, who died 6 years earlier in Siena, compared to the construction mandate.
 Martini, about the implications of these experimental constructions, drew up a treatise on military architecture from which Leonardo drew various ideas for that kind of new type of constructions, since the Martini had already had to worry about the defense of fortifications by firearms.
 Vinci took particular care in positioning fire mouths adequately, reinforcing the imposing walls and avoiding possible blind spots.